Signal Edge Tracking Operators

 The rising(x)

-crosses zero from bottom to top (increasing).
+crosses zero from bottom to top (ascending).

-This occurs in two cases:
+This happens in two cases:

 -